 California Dreamin’: The Pioneer Valley and the Gold Rush

 PVHN received a grant from Mass Humanities to survey local collections for materials pertaining to the Gold Rush in western Massachusetts and created a companion website featuring some of the fascinating stories and a database of local materials on the Gold Rush.
-Contact Cliff McCarthy for more information or to add your collection to the survey.

 Read Gold Rush Stories about Pioneer Valley residents who dared to go west!